 What caused this melanin deficiency?
 There are two likely scenarios.

 Both birds are showing melanin deficiencies in their juvenal feathers, but their formative (teenage) feathers are more normal colored.
 This would seem to indicate that these individuals were getting an unusual diet at the time of feather growth.
-Variation in diet can lead to amino acid substitutions which results in variations in plumage coloration.
+Variation in diet can lead to amino acid substitutions which result in variations in plumage coloration.
 Possibly these two birds were being fed a diet by their parents that resulted in this plumage?
 This seems most likely.

 My next best guess involves an issue with the deposition of melanin on the feather, or a genetic issue leading to a specific receptor not synthesizing melanin.
 Basically, a chemical switch did not turn on at the right time.
 The final photo in this post would seem to support option one, over this much more complex scenario.